WearView logo

 3. Canva (Magic Studio), best for non-designers and marketing assets

 Canva is the design tool most ecommerce and DTC brands already use for everything that follows a product photo: Instagram posts, Pinterest pins, Facebook ads, email banners, lookbook PDFs.
+For product images specifically, a design platform and a dedicated photo generator serve very different jobs: Canva is where you finish, brand, and resize an image, not where you generate the product shot itself.
 The Magic Studio AI suite (Magic Edit, Magic Eraser, Magic Expand, Dream Lab image generation, Magic Write) brings AI photo editing into the same canvas, so you can edit and finish an image in one tool without exporting to Photoshop or a separate editor.

 For ecommerce teams, the typical workflow is to generate or capture the product image in a specialized tool (or in studio), then bring it into Canva to add typography, brand kit elements, and platform-specific resizing.
 The Magic Edit and Background Remover features handle light edits to the underlying photo without leaving the canvas.